-This project consists of an upgrade of components of the CNG system at the Spring Creek Depot.
+This project upgrades components of the CNG system at the Spring Creek Depot.
 This upgrade will bring the depot up to current federal, state, and local standards, making it more efficient for current fueling needs.
-The project was on hold due to Covid-19 pandemic but was awarded in April 2021.
-Substantial completion is forecast for the beginning of 2023.
+The project was awarded in April 2021.
+Substantial completion is forecast for the second quarter of 2023.
 This project is federally funded.